lgeronimov/fad-modules-install/modules/@fad-producto/ng-fad-fingerprints/README.md

 npm install @fad-producto/ng-fad-fingerprints
 ```

-## Dependencies
+## License

-Add the folder provided by the technical team within the project assets (images and js)
+Add the file provided by the technical team

 ## Configuration project